carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 - [Carvel's kbld](/kbld) template step ensures that all container images are referenced by their digest
 - finally, kapp deploys produced resources

-These were two short and sweet examples of how to use CUE and kapp-controller together as part of your GitOps workflow, and perhaps we'll publish a follow-up post describing how to turn your App CR into a Package CR so that you can easily distribute your CUE templates as Carvel packages (with help of [Carvel's imgpkg](/imgpkg)) but for now -- that's a wrap.
+These were two short and sweet examples of how to use CUE and kapp-controller together as part of your GitOps workflow.
+And let us know if you are interested to learn how to turn your App CR into a Package CR so that you can easily distribute your CUE templates as Carvel packages (with help of [Carvel's imgpkg](/imgpkg)) but for now -- that's a wrap.

 ## Join us on Slack and GitHub